-The servant had the audacity to look the lord in the eye.
+The servant dared to look the lord in the eye.

-“We are responsible for those who loves us, Elo!
+“We are responsible for those who love us, Elo!
 Your father knew this well,” he said.
 “All right, I’ll go,” Elai agreed begrudgingly already regretting his decision the very moment he made it.